Whiteknight/whiteknight.github.com/stage/winxed_highlight.md

 [winxed-highlight]: https://github.com/Whiteknight/winxed-highlight

 I may start putting together highlighters for PIR and maybe even NQP if I have time (which I don't).
-If anybody else has written up Winxed highlighters for other engines, or highlighters for other Parrot-only languages, I would really love to start aggregating them.
+If anybody else has written up source code highlighters for other Parrot-specific languages, please let me know about it.
+These would be awesome things to start aggregating together.
+I know there are a few things in the Parrot repo, but it's a very thin selection.